ozhankaraman/IstioCC/README.md

 EOF
 ```

-When we check the listeners on pod we get a result like below, so one service is there with 0.0.0.0:3306 definition.
-So to seperate them from each other before Ip Auto Allocation feature we use 2 seperate ports.
+When we check the listeners on pod we get results like below, so only one service is there with 0.0.0.0:3306 definition.
 ``` bash
 ./istio-1.9.0/bin/istioctl pc listeners sleepz2 | grep database
 0.0.0.0     3306  ALL                                                     Cluster: outbound|3306||database-2.wecve5t321.eu-central-1.rds.amazonaws.com
 ```

-With the help of new ISTIO_META_DNS_AUTO_ALLOCATE we could use both services without defining 2 seperate Ports.
-With new feature we got the result below:
+With the help of new ISTIO_META_DNS_AUTO_ALLOCATE we could use both services without defining 2 seperate ports.
+With new feature we got the result below with auto allocated non routable IP addresses:
 ``` bash
 ./istio-1.9.0/bin/istioctl pc listeners sleepz2 | grep database
 240.240.0.2 3306  ALL                                                     Cluster: outbound|3306||database-1.wecve5t321.eu-central-1.rds.amazonaws.com
 240.240.0.3 3306  ALL                                                     Cluster: outbound|3306||database-2.wecve5t321.eu-central-1.rds.amazonaws.com
 ```

-Cleanup Scenario
+Scenario Cleanup
 ``` bash
 kubectl --context=c1-admin -n sample delete se/mysql-db-1
 kubectl --context=c1-admin -n sample delete se/mysql-db-2